liamhendricks/cellblock/readme.md

 ### Working with other addons

-Combine Cellblock with Terrain3D, Extra Snaps and Proton Scatter for the ultimate open world dev kit!
+Combine Cellblock with [Terrain3D](https://github.com/TokisanGames/Terrain3D), [Extra Snaps](https://github.com/mharitsnf/ExtraSnaps) and [Proton Scatter](https://github.com/HungryProton/scatter) for the ultimate open world dev kit!

-### Caviats and Known Issues
+### Caveats and Known Issues

 - 'Cell space' and 'world space' are decoupled from each other, so changing the grid_size and cell_size properties will not mess up the positioning of your cells.
 However, changing these properties might